linuxdeepin/deepin-manual/manual-assets/server/dde/en_US/index.md

 ### Change Dock Height
 Drag the top edge to increase or decrease the height.

-### Show/Hide Dock

-You can hide the Dock in order to maximize the expansion of the desktop operating area.

-1. Right-click the Dock and select **Status**.
-2. On the submenu, you can select:
-   - **Keep Shown** - display Dock all the time.
-   - **Keep Hidden** - hide Dock and display it only when hovering on the dock area.
-   - **Smart Hide** -  hide Dock automatically if the dock area is used.

 ### Show/Hide Plugins

 1. Right-click the Dock and select **Plugins**.